sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-9K/examples/rgb_screen.md

 The crystal oscillator onboard is 27MHz, but our screen needs 33.3MHZ clock, so we need to use the corresponding ip core to generate the corresponding clock.

-Here we use  `IP Core Generate` which can be find in Tools -> IP Core Generate
+Here we use `IP Core Generate` which can be find in *Tools -> IP Core Generate*.

 ![](./../../../../zh/tang/Tang-Nano-1K/assets/Gowin_IP_rpll.png)

-Double click `rPLL` and select Verilog in the pop-up window language, set CLKIN 27MHz, CLKOUT is 33.00MHz.
+Double click `rPLL` and select `Verilog` in the pop-up window language, set CLKIN 27MHz, CLKOUT to 33.00MHz.
 Also config the tolerance.

 ![](./../../../../zh/tang/Tang-Nano-1K/assets/lcd_rpll.png)

-After click OK it asks whether add it to current project, here we choose yes.
+After clicking OK it asks whether to add it to the current project - choose `yes`.

 ![](./../../../../zh/tang/Tang-Nano-1K/examples/led/assets/add_ip_file_in_project.png)